3drobotics/solo-cli/README.md

 ### info

 `solo info` dumps to the command line the versions of all components of Solo and the Controller.

+### provision

+`solo provision` copies your SSH key to Solo so you can SSH in without being prompted for a password.

+### logs

+Download logs from Solo into your current folder.

 ### video